1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Can diverticulitis be cured?

-The ICD-10 codes for diverticulitis range from K57.32 to K57.92, depending on the location in the colon and whether there are complications.
+The BRIC Codes of diverticulitis are between K57.32 and K57.92 depending on the location in the colon, and complications.

-During a flare, avoid nuts, seeds, popcorn, raw vegetables, red meat, spicy or greasy foods, and anything that may irritate the colon.
+During a flare, one should avoid nuts, seeds, popcorn, raw vegetables, red meat, spicy or greasy food, and anything that irritates the colon.

-Diverticulosis refers to the formation of small pouches (diverticula) in the colon wall; diverticulitis occurs when those pouches become inflamed or infected.
+Diverticulosis means development of small holes (diverticula) on the colon wall; diverticulitis is a process when these holes become inflamed or infected.

 What drugs should I avoid?